JMild/unitree_go1/README.md

 # unitree_go1
-Unitree Robot Dog - Unitree Go1
+This file was created to control Unitree Robot Dog - Unitree Go1 It can be controlled in two modes: 1.hand gestures 2.voice commands.
+(The mode can be adjusted in the control go1 file.)

 ### Requisites:
 - [unitree_legged_sdk](https://github.com/unitreerobotics/unitree_legged_sdk)